N – Definition of Ailments

 – Nephrotoxic – Poisonous to the .

 – – A substance that calms nervous tension.
 Strengthens functional activity of nervous system; may be stimulants or sedatives.
-Relaxants that ease and tension by soothing both body and mind.
+Relaxants that ease anxiety and tension by soothing both body and mind.

 – Nervous system – Sympathetic and Parasympathetic.